brandonwarech/book-tracker-capstone/README.md

-# Getting Started with Python on IBM Cloud
+# Getting Started with Book Tracker Orchestartion App

 The following instructions are for deploying the application as a Cloud Foundry application.
 To deploy as a container to **IBM Cloud Kubernetes Service** instead, [see README-kubernetes.md](README-kubernetes.md)